Congo rebels keep hold on towns they pledged to leave

 World powers and regional neighbours are scrambling to contain the latest violence in Congo's volatile east, where political and ethnic rifts and competition for vast mineral resources are again threatening to ignite a regional war.

-At a summit in the Ugandan capital, Kampala, over the weekend, regional presidents demanded that the M23 rebels pull out of the strategic border city of Goma.
+At a summit in the Ugandan capital Kampala at the weekend, regional presidents demanded that the M23 rebels pull out of the strategic border city of Goma.

-U.S. Secretary of State Hillary Clinton, speaking in Washington on Wednesday, said withdrawal was the only option for the rebels.

-"There is only one way forward.
-They must meet their commitments under the Kampala accords to cease their attacks, withdraw from Goma and pull back to the July lines," Clinton said in remarks with the visiting head of the African Union Commission, Nkosazana Dlamini-Zuma.

 It appeared earlier on Wednesday as though the rebels were ready to cooperate.